Nashoba & Max’s Pack

 Get to know their pack in this video update

-In 2023, Nashoba and Max welcomed several new additions to their pack.
-Of their three pups, two had the incredible opportunity to go to the wilds of New Mexico as part of the pup foster program that the EWC has participated in since 2016.
+In 2024, Nashoba and Max welcomed several new additions to their pack.
+Of their seven pups, six had the incredible opportunity to go to the wilds of New Mexico as part of the pup foster program that the EWC has participated in since 2016.
 This successful conservation technique helps to strengthen the fragile genetics of endangered wolves by placing pups born at zoological facilities into wild dens.
 Because wolves are naturally nurturing and pack-oriented, wild mothers accept the pups and raise them as their own.

 Your symbolic adoption of this pack of Mexican wolves will support their care and help us continue to work towards a world where endangered wolves thrive in their native habitats and are recognized for their vital roles as leading members of a healthy ecosystem.